Discover our Islands

 For those with an interest in locally made wares, there are a host of art galleries and craft shops and workshops to visit.
 Leila Thomson, whose tapestry is displayed in the Foveran restaurant, has the excellent Hoxa Tapestry Gallery, while you can visit her sister Sheila Fleet’s jewellery workshop in Tankerness and see pieces being hand-made and enamelled.

-There is a Craft Trail highlighting places to visit and buy crafts made in Orkney, in addition to the specialist shops in Kirkwall and Stromness.
+There is a Creative Orkney Trail highlighting places to visit and buy crafts made in Orkney, in addition to the specialist shops in Kirkwall and Stromness.

 If you’re interested in contemporary art, then the Pier Arts Centre in Stromness is a must, with its collection of modern British art and frequent temporary exhibitions.
 The museums in Stromness and Kirkwall also have collections of paintings by local artists such as Stanley Cursiter, among the fascinating local heritage displays.